 The Balance of CBD and THC

-Cannabis strains are grown to have different amounts of THC and CBD, to meet the different needs a person may have for cannabis.
+Cannabis strains are grown to have different amounts of THC and CBD to meet the different needs a person may have for cannabis.
 This is called the THC: CBD ratio.
-THC and CBD have a synergistic effect on each other, meaning they work better together than either does alone.
+THC and CBD work better together than either does alone.
 In general, the products fit into 3 groups:

-- THC dominant: these strains contain less CBD and can cause a strong “high,” sleepiness and anxiety.
-The degree of “high” can vary greatly based on the patient’s tolerance.
-For this reason, it is often recommended to start with a low dose and work up.
+- THC dominant: These strains have less CBD and can cause a strong “high,” sleepiness and anxiety.
+The degree of “high” can vary based on your tolerance.
+For this reason, it is often suggested to start with a low dose and work your way up.

-- CBD dominant: these strains have less THC when compared to the CBD, allowing patients to have a clear head which can be important to maintain your normal roles & responsibilities.
-When the CBD outweighs the THC, much if not all, of the psychoactive effects of the THC, will be negated.
+- CBD dominant: These strains have less THC than CBD, allowing you to have a clear head to maintain your normal roles & responsibilities.
+When there is more CBD than THC, you will likely not have any psychoactive change.

-- Balanced CBD and THC: these strains/products tend to have a slightly higher amount of either component, but are more balanced than either of the two previous.
-When in like amounts, here again, the CBD will cancel much of the psychoactive effects of the THC compound.
+- Balanced CBD and THC: These strains tend to have a slightly higher amount of either component, but are more balanced than the strains listed above.
+When there is a similar amount of CBD and THC, the CBD will cancel much of the psychoactive effects of the THC compound.

 How do Cannabinoids work?

 We have receptors throughout our body that make up the endocannabinoid system (ECS).
-This is one of the most widely distributed receptor systems throughout our bodies and is likened to a fingerprint, meaning it is unique to each of us.
-Our bodies naturally make “endocannabinoids” that interact with the ECS receptors.
-The ECS system helps our body maintain balance or homeostasis.
-Plant-derived cannabinoids are also able to interact with these receptors, working alongside our body’s natural system.
+This is one of the most widely spread receptor systems throughout our bodies.
+Everyone’s ECS is different.
+Our bodies naturally make “endocannabinoids” that work with the ECS receptors.
+The ECS system helps our body keep balance (called homeostasis).
+Cannabinoids that come from plants (like cannabis plants) are also able to work with these receptors.

 What are Terpenes?

 - Myrcene is the most common terpene in cannabis and is thought to have a calming effect.
-It tends to be stronger in the Indica species.
+It tends to be stronger in the Indica strands.
 Myrcene is found in mangos, lemongrass, and thyme.
-It can be effective as an antioxidant and anti-inflammatory.
-This makes it useful in treating pain conditions caused by inflammation.
+It can be used as an antioxidant and anti-inflammatory.
+This makes it useful in treating pain caused by inflammation.

-- Terpinolene is thought to have energizing effects, is common in the Sativa species.
-It may function as an antioxidant and antibacterial agent.
+- Terpinolene is thought to have energy and is common in the Sativa species.
+It may work as an antioxidant and antibacterial agent.
 It is found in plants such as lilac, nutmeg, and cumin.

 - Limonene is found in many citrus fruits, rosemary, juniper, and peppermint.
-It is thought to elevate mood and provide stress relief.
-It may work as an anxiolytic, anti-depressant, and anti-inflammatory agent.
+It is thought to lift mood and relieve stress.
+It may work for anxiety, depression, and inflammation.

 - Humulene can be described as woody or earthy and is found in hops, sage, and cloves.
-It may work as an anti-inflammatory, analgesic, and anti-bacterial.
+It may work for inflammation, pain, and as an anti-bacterial.

 - Pinene is found in pine needles, rosemary, basil, parsley, and dill.
 It can promote alertness and memory retention, while also counteracting some of the THC effects.
 It may work as a bronchodilator, analgesic, anti-inflammatory, anxiolytic, and is gastroprotective.

-- Caryophyllene is used for pain, inflammation, anxiety and stress disorders, depression, and ulcers.
+- Caryophyllene is used for pain, inflammation, anxiety, stress, depression, and ulcers.
 It may be helpful in opioid withdrawal symptoms as well.
 Caryophyllene is found in common kitchen spices such as black pepper, cloves, cinnamon, and oregano.

-Terpenes appear to work together with cannabinoids to promote the unique effects of each individual compound.
+Terpenes seem to work together with cannabinoids to promote the unique effects of each compound.
 This is known as the “entourage effect.”
-Some studies have found that using one cannabinoid, without the entourage of compounds found in the cannabis strain it came from, results in fewer benefits.
+Some studies have found that using one cannabinoid, without the entourage of compounds found in the cannabis strain it came from, leads to fewer benefits.

 Cannabis products are most often used for symptom management in people with cancer.
-It may be used to help manage pain, nausea, anxiety, and insomnia, and can stimulate the appetite when weight loss is a concern.
-Several of cannabis’ compounds are being studied for their ability to inhibit cancer cell growth, though research is needed to understand how it works and which specific products and cancer types will have the best results.
+It may be used to help pain, nausea, anxiety, and insomnia, and can stimulate (rev up) the appetite when weight loss is a concern.
+Some of cannabis’ compounds are being studied for their ability to slow down or stop cancer cell growth, though research is needed to understand how it works and which products and cancer types will have the best results.